abertschi/abertschi.ch/hugo/content/blog/2023-cca-trusted-peripherals/trusted-periph.md

  Update: 27.
 October 2023: I prepared the research artifact for USENIX Security artifact evaluation 2024 and open-sourced all the software components.
-We have reproducible builds for benchmarks, Linux kernels, TFA, RMM, benchmarks and escape mechanisms.
+We have reproducible builds for benchmarks, Linux kernels, TFA, RMM and escape mechanisms.

  https://github.com/sectrs-acai